HPC-AI-Team/pexsi/doc/introduction.md

 <!-- ************************************************************ -->
 @page pageChangeLog Change Log

+- v0.7.2 (08/27/2014)
+  - Bug fix: Two temporary variables were not initialized during the computation of the number of electrons and its derivatives.
+  - Add test matrices to the fortran/ folder as well.
+  - Update the configuration files.

-- v0.6.0 (03/11/2014)
+- v0.7.1 (07/01/2014)
-  - First release of %PEXSI.
-  - Version integrated with the SIESTA package for Kohn-Sham density functional theory (KSDFT) calculation.
-  - Parallel selected inversion for complex symmetric matrices.
-  - Estimate the density of state profile via inertia counting.
-  - Compute the density of states and local density of states.
+  - Bug fix: PPEXSIPlanInitialize specifics the input according to mpirank instead of outputFileIndex.
+  - Bug fix: PPEXSIPlanFinalize gives floating point error due to the double deallocation of SuperLUGrid.

 - v0.7.0 (05/24/2014)
   - Use PPEXSIPlan to coordinate the computation, and allows the code to